mianmianguo2020/Good-README-Generator/README.md

 ## Usage:

-for homework
+Good-README-Generator

-## License
+## License:

 License information is not available.

-## Contributors
+## Contributors:

-mianmian
+mianmianguo

-## Questions
+## Questions:

-if you have question please contact mianmianguoguo
+if you have question please contact mianmianguo2020@gmail.com